dgt-nft/art-engine/README.md

 #### Creating a Proposal for the DAO
-1. Visit our proposal page on DAOHaus
+1. Visit our proposal page on DAOHaus (https://app.daohaus.club/dao/0x4/0x2cf5f68a34cda203d2fd392457b1a9032bb59365)
 2. Select “new proposal” then “Request Shares For Work Completed”
 3. Complete the proposal using this format:
     - Title: Layer Name, ie Aura1#10
-    - Shares requested: 1
+    - Shares requested: 1 (you must enter '1' in this field)
-    - Link: add your github Pull Request URL
+    - Link: add your github Pull Request URL (as above)
-    - Select more and then “Payment Requested”
+    - Select 'more' and then “Payment Requested”
     - Payment Requested : 100 DGT tokens
     - Then submit
 Now you have submitted, the DAO will be able to vote on whether to accept your submission.
-If successful the pull request (PR) will be merged and you will receive the shares and tokens.
+If successful the pull request (PR) will be merged and you will receive the shares (1) and tokens (100).

-You can now use these shares to vote in following submissions.
+You can now use these shares to vote in following submissions!

 ## Just DAO it!